Type 1 Diabetes: Symptoms, Treatments, and Breakthroughs

 Exciting Advances In The Management And Treatment of Type 1 Diabetes

-The first automated insulin delivery device (often called an "artificial pancreas") was FDA approved in September 2016 for adults and children aged 14 and older.
+The first automated insulin delivery device (often called an "artificial pancreas" was FDA approved in September 2016 for adults and children aged 14 and older.
 This device consists of an insulin infusion pump connected to an implantable blood glucose monitor which monitors blood glucose levels every five minutes and delivers insulin when needed.
-More than 18 different types of these systems are currently in the pipeline.
+More than 18 different types of these systems are currently in use or still in development.

 Islet replacement is being investigated as a way to cure type 1 diabetes.
 The first human clinical trials have been done using encapsulation techniques to regrow the islets cells, with very promising results.

 Glucose-responsive insulin - a type of insulin that only kicks in when your blood sugar levels are high - is also an area of exciting research.

 Scientists are still investigating triggers of type 1 diabetes, and ways to reduce or eliminate them.
 A 2019 study concluded that rotavirus vaccination is associated with a reduced incidence of type 1 diabetes in children.
 There is also a possibility that infection with the SARS-CoV-2 virus, the virus that causes COVID-19, might trigger type 1 diabetes in susceptible people.